Student Spotlight: Kyla Leacox

 “It’s a lot of adapting and doing whatever you can, wherever you can because otherwise you’ll get behind,” she said.

-A good example is her balancing skills was a conference meet during her junior year in 2019.
+A good example of her balancing skills was a conference meet during her junior year in 2019.
 She placed in the top 8 in every event she swam in while performing well on the assignments she had to work on when she wasn’t at the pool.

 “That’s a proud moment for me,” she said.
 “I was able to really put it all out there at the pool, and then come back to the hotel and do homework, study, take the midterms and still manage to do well.”